-It was late afternoon, a few weeks ago, and my knees were about to give out.
+It was late afternoon and my knees were about to give out.
 They were screaming, “Stand up!
 Stand Up!
 We can’t crouch like this much longer!”
 But I didn’t want to move, my subject was about to strike and I was afraid I’d ruin the moment.

 He was a handsome bird, all dusky grey with black markings that looked deep blue when the sun hit it.
 He had a yellow widow’s peak of feathers and matching yellow eyes.
 Curving back from his crown, two thin ribbons of plumage swayed in the breeze giving him a Bohemian air.
 If I were a lady night heron, he’d definitely get my motor revving.